 Michael DiStefano is Chief Medical Officer for Children’s Hospital Colorado – Colorado Springs.
 Prior to taking this position in 2019, he served as Director of Clinical Operations for Children’s Hospital Colorado Emergency Departments and Urgent Cares, and the Medical Director of the Emergency Department at Children’s Hospital Colorado.
 In 2012, Michael came to the University of Colorado School of Medicine from Baylor College of Medicine where he was the associate medical director for Texas Children’s Emergency Department.
 During his time at Baylor College of Medicine, Michael earned a Black Belt in Lean Six Sigma.
 He received his MD from Baylor College of Medicine in Houston, TX.
 Michael completed both his residency in pediatrics and fellowship in pediatric emergency medicine at Texas Children’s Hospital.

-Jeffrey J. Glasheen, MD, SFHM is the Chief Quality Officer for UCHealth, the Associate Dean for Clinical Affairs—Quality and Safety Education and a Professor of Medicine with Tenure at the University of Colorado School of Medicine.
-He directs the University of Colorado’s Institute for Healthcare Quality, Safety and Efficiency.
+Jeffrey J. Glasheen, MD, SFHM is the Director for the Institute for Healthcare Quality, Safety and Efficiency, the Associate Dean for Clinical Affairs—Quality and Safety Education and a Professor of Medicine with Tenure at the University of Colorado School of Medicine.

 Emily Gottenborg is an Assistant Professor within the Hospital Medicine Group at the University of Colorado, with an interest in system redesign, patient safety, and leadership in the healthcare setting.
 She has received advanced training during a Chief Residency in Quality Improvement and Patient Safety at the University of California, San Francisco, as well as through Intermountain Healthcare's Advanced Training Program, and the Institute for Healthcare Quality, Safety, and Efficiency.
 Dr. Gottenborg has served as the Director of the Medicine Ward Service at the University of Colorado since 2014, and has multiple educational roles within the University, teaching learners of all levels and across the health professions about principles of medical leadership, quality improvement, and patient centered care.